 How to obtain text of statement:

-Other Requirements: All offers of internship are contingent upon successfully completing site specific Employment Examinations, health screenings, and security clearance.
+Other Requirements: All offers of internship are contingent upon successfully completing site specific employment examinations, health screenings, and security clearance.

 Program Description